Open Wednesdays-Mondays. Closed Tuesdays. Silver Passes only. Please read about our tour opening dates & safety information.

 It’s a bus and a boat!
 Open right now in San Diego, the San Diego SEAL Tour takes place aboard an amphibious vehicle that is both street and water ready at all times.
 So you’ll start out seeing the sights on the city streets, then take the plunge into the harbor without missing a beat.
 The open design of the SEAL offers great views for all aboard and a delightfully warm and breezy experience.

 San Diego is known for its magnificent beaches and although anytime of the year is a great time to have a beach day, springtime brings the most perfect weather.
 There are 70 miles of shoreline to explore, from rocky cliffs to sandy stretches and much in between.
-You’ll have a chance to get out, spend some time on any or all of the beaches and enjoy the picture perfect setting that San Diego is famous for.
+With most of the city’s breathtaking beaches open to the public, you’ll have a chance to get out and spend some time enjoying the picture perfect setting that San Diego is famous for.

 The bay provides a spectacular backdrop to a charming collection of specialty shops, art galleries and restaurants.
 Originally known as the old Ferry Landing, visitors and locals alike come to enjoy the palm-lined pathways and open-air amusements.
 Whether you’re hungry for fresh seafood or California cuisine, there’s a variety of fine dining and casual eateries to choose from.
 Spend some time at the waterfront park to fish off the pier, relax in the grass, or build a sand castle at the beach.
 Or you can just lounge under a tree and watch as the many different boats travel in and out of the bay.